Pernell Whitaker: Whitaker vs. De La Hoya

 He met Oscar De La Hoya on April 12, 1997, in Las Vegas, Nevada.
 Whitaker, defending his WBC championship and the mythical status as the best boxer in the world, pound for pound, succeeded in making De La Hoya look bad through his crafty defense, but he was unable to mount a sufficient offense to convince the judges.
-Whitaker was awarded an official knockdown in the 9th round and, according to CompuBox stats, outlanded De La Hoya in overall punches and connect percentage, using the jab as his primary weapon; but De La Hoya threw and landed almost twice as many power punches and had a slightly higher power punch connect percentage than Whitaker and showed more agression in the fight, which may have been the key factors in De La Hoya winning by a disputed unanimous decision.
-At the end of the fight, the judges' scores were 111-115, 110-116, 110-116.
-The fight was much closer than what the scorecards showed, and many observers felt that Whitaker won the fight.
-It was another controversial decision against Whitaker, but it wasn't seen as a blatant robbery like the Ramirez or Chavez decisions.
+Whitaker was awarded an official knockdown in the 9th round and, according to CompuBox stats, outlanded De La Hoya in overall punches and connect percentage, using the jab as his primary weapon; but De La Hoya threw and landed almost twice as many power punches and had a slightly higher power punch connect percentage than Whitaker and showed more aggression in the fight, which may have factored into De La Hoya winning by a somewhat disputed unanimous decision.
+At the end of the fight, the judges' scores were 115-111, 116-110, 116-110.
+Many ringside observers felt the fight was much closer than the scorecards showed, and some had Whitaker winning the fight.

 For his part, De La Hoya wasn't too pleased with his own performance against Whitaker and had hinted at a possible rematch to prove that he could do better against him.
 But Bob Arum, De La Hoya's promoter at that time, decided against it.

 Whitaker's next bout was against Russian-born fighter Andrey Pestryayev in a world title elimination fight, where the winner would earn an automatic #1 contender spot for the WBA Welterweight crown, held at the time by Ike Quartey.
 Whitaker originally won the fight, but the win was nullified & changed to a No Decision after he failed a post-fight drug test.
 Whitaker was suspended for six months, but the commission lifted the suspension after he agreed to random testing and his title bout with Quartey was to proceed as scheduled, however, the bout was cancelled after Whitaker tested positive for a second time.